No items found.

 What can a good editor do for you?

-At The Novelry, our team of editors are all experienced publishing editors who have worked with bestselling and award-winning authors at the Big Five publishing houses like Penguin Random House.
+At The Novelry, our editing team members are experienced publishing editors who have worked with bestselling and award-winning authors at the Big Five publishing houses — Penguin Random House, Macmillan, HarperCollins, Hachette, and Simon & Schuster.
+They will help you deliver a page-turning story.

 Can a book editor fix my book?